tarquin-the-brave/blog/content/posts/we-all-write-monads.md

 have a compiler that keeps you right on them is generally slower to produce things.
 There's learning time that you have to put in, but once you've learned to satiate the compiler on your first try, you don't tend to spend that much time fighting it.
-There are specific problems that are going to be slower develop solutions to, but I don't thing it's necessarily true generally.
+There are specific problems that are going to be slower to develop solutions to, but I don't thing it's necessarily true generally.
 There a counter argument that to produce anything of a meaningful size you can produce things faster because the compiler has stopped you hitting things that